Bragg spectrum, K-theory and Gap Labelling of aperiodic solids: The spatial structure of the solid

 \section{The spatial structure of the solid}

 The solid is an arrangement of atoms (or ions) of different types which create a background potential for the electrons and an electronic density at which the $X$-ray beams are scattered in a diffraction experiment.
 What we refer to as the spatial structure of the solid is the set of positions of the atoms, the local configurations or clusters of atoms and how they repeat in space.
-This can be modelled through a decorated point set in $\R^d$.
+This can be modelled through a decorated Delone set in $\R^d$.
 We treat the solid as infinitely extended in all directions, so there is no boundary.

 Let $ \al$ be a (finite) set of symbols encoding the different type of atoms (ions) of the solid.
 Let $\pe_a\subset\R^d$ be the set of positions of atoms of type $a$.
-It is realistic to suppose that the set $\LS:=\bigcup_{a\in \al} \pe_a$ is uniformly discrete.
-We denote by $\pe$ the collection of all $\pe_a$ which we may identify with the subset $\prod_{a\in \al}\pe_a\subset \R^d\times\cdots\times\R^d$.
+We assume that the set $\LS:=\bigcup_{a\in \al} \pe_a$ is a Delone set (a uniformly discrete, relatively dense set).
+The collection $\pe$ of all $\pe_a$ is called a decorated Delone set of $\R^d$.
+We may identify $\pe$ with the subset $\prod_{a\in \al}\pe_a\subset \prod_{a\in \al}\R^d$.
 It describes the spatial structure of the solid.
-Following \cite{Kellendonk2020} (in which the constructions of \cite{kellendonk1995noncommutative,kellendonk2000tilings} are generalised beyond the finite local complexity case) we derive from $\pe$ a $C^*$-algebra $\Aa$ which can be seen as the observable algebra of the structure.
+Following \cite{Kellendonk2020} (in which the constructions of \cite{kellendonk1995noncommutative,kellendonk2000tilings} are generalised beyond the finite local complexity case) we derive from $\pe$ a $C^*$-algebra $\Ape$ which can be seen as the observable algebra of the structure.
 All topological results below will depend only on $\pe$.

 The $R$-patch (or cluster) of $\pe$ at $x\in \R^d$ is

 Here $B_R(x)$ is the ball of radius $R$ centered at $x\in\R^d$ and $\partial B_R(x)$ the sphere.
 The group of translations acts (diagonally) on $\R^d\times\cdots\times\R^d$.
 We define an $R$-patch class to be an equivalence class of an $R$-patch under this translation action.
 We say that the $R$-patch class $\mathcal P$ occurs at $x\in \R^d$ if $B_R[\pe;x] \in \mathcal P$.